Center for Traumatic Brain Injury Research

 Northern New Jersey Traumatic Brain Injury System

-Individuals with neurological damage often report a lack of mental energy, called cognitive fatigue that interferes with their ability to perform daily activities.
-Using neuroimaging techniques, researchers are learning more about the underlying mechanisms of cognitive fatigue in TBI, as well as in the MS population and veterans with Gulf War Illness.
-This understanding is fundamental to the development and testing of new behavioral interventions that can help individuals combat the disabling effects of fatigue.
+Individuals with neurological damage often report a lack of mental energy, called cognitive fatigue, that interferes with their ability to perform daily activities.
+Using neuroimaging techniques, researchers are learning more about the underlying mechanisms of cognitive fatigue in TBI, which is fundamental to the development and testing of new behavioral interventions.

 Enhancing Quality of Life for Caregivers and Patients